By Madeline Bocaro

 Read all about the book, see the reviews and

-On August 1, 1974 Yoko began a week of rehearsals for her tour of Japan with her Plastic Ono Super Band.
-The single, ‘Yume O Moutou 夢をもたう(Let’s Have A Dream)’ b/w ‘It Happened’ was released on September 20 only in Japan.
+On August 1, 1974, Yoko began a week of rehearsals for her tour of Japan with her Plastic Ono Super Band.
+The single, ‘Yume O Moutou 夢をもたう (Let’s Have A Dream)’ / ‘It Happened’* was released only in Japan.

 Yoko was barraged by the media, giving several press conferences.